+Mercy offers advanced EBRT treatments and many of the latest-generation technologies to provide highly targeted and effective radiation therapy.
 Our specialists use several types of EBRT, depending on the tumor size and location, nearby organs and whether other cancer treatments are needed.

 TomoTherapy delivers radiation on a machine that rotates around the body in an arc, using built-in imaging to target tumors from many angles.